petershin/liferay-learn/docs/dxp/latest/en/users-and-permissions/developer-guide/postal-address-api-basics.md

    unzip liferay-n8y7.zip
    ```

 1. Use [Accounts_GET_FromInstance](./accounts-api-basics.md#get-accounts-from-instance) to get a list of accounts.
-Note the ID of the account to which you will add a postal address.
+Note the ID of the account where you'll add a postal address.
 You can also navigate to *Global Menu* &rarr; *Control Panel* &rarr; *Accounts* to see the list of accounts.

 1. Use the cURL script to add a new postal address to your chosen account.
 On the command line, navigate to the `curl` folder.
 Execute the `PostalAddress_POST_ToAccount.sh` script.
 Replace `1234` with an account ID.